cnnrbrn/feu-js-frameworks/module-3/lesson-2.md

 ## props

-There isn't a lot of point assiging the values to variables and then rendering them inside curly braces like we are currently doing in the `Heading` component, and the component will always return the same value inside its JSX.
+There isn't a lot of point assigning the values to variables and then rendering them inside curly braces like we are currently doing in the `Heading` component as the component will always return the same value inside its JSX.

 Most of the time you want to pass in variables to components and have them render what you pass in.